kqarryzada/TF2-NeoDefaults/docs/More-Info.md

 ...
 ```
 You can refer to this file for more detail on what happened the last time the program was run,
-especially if you're trying to diagnose a problem.
-Any errors that occur will have the associated
+especially if you're trying to find the cause of an error.
+Any failures that occur will have the
-stacktraces printed here.
+associated stacktraces printed here.

 The log file is rotated to keep the two most recent runs (if the installer is run multiple times),
 which are named `log.txt` and `log_prev.txt`.
 All older logs will be deleted.

-## Reporting a problem or bug
-If you run into problems, first check the [FAQ](FAQ.md/#faq) to make sure your question hasn't
-already been answered.
-If there's nothing there related to your question, then open
-[a new issue](https://github.com/kqarryzada/TF2-NeoDefaults/issues) here on GitHub.
-It would be
-helpful if you also attach the log file, as discussed in [the previous section](#the-log-file).